YingZhou001/Immuannot/README.md

 Because reference gene sequences are allowed to map to different genome regions, multiple copies of a particular gene are reported naturally with this pipeline.

-See REF for more details.
+See our manuscript for more details.

 [\[top\]](#content)